-Audit issues may arise after IRS’ computer compares your tax return (or your business’) to a programmed “norm” and finds that some of the expenses or deductions claimed fall outside of that norm.
+Audit issues may arise after IRS' computer compares your tax return (or your business') to a programmed “norm” and finds that some of the expenses or deductions claimed fall outside of that norm.
 In some cases, the Examination Division of the IRS may get involved if it obtains information from W-2 forms, 1099s, or other sources which reveal that you or your business have not filed tax returns to report federal income, employment, estate, gift, or excise taxes.
-In any event, once you or your business have been targeted for an audit, your tax return is forwarded to either a revenue agent or an office auditor who may be located in the District Office which has jurisdiction over your tax return or at one of IRS’ Service Centers.
+In any event, once you or your business have been targeted for an audit, your tax return is forwarded to either a revenue agent or an office auditor who may be located in the District Office close to you, or at one of IRS' Service Centers.

 THE LETTER FROM THE I.R.S.